d2l-ai/d2l-en/chapter_linear-regression/linear-regression.md

-The weighted inputs arriving from multiple sources are aggregated in the nucleus as a weighted sum $y = \sum_i x_i w_i + b$, possibly subject to some nonlinear postprocessing via $\sigma(y)$.
+The weighted inputs arriving from multiple sources are aggregated in the nucleus as a weighted sum $y = \sum_i x_i w_i + b$, possibly subject to some nonlinear postprocessing via a function $\sigma(y)$.
 This information is then sent via the axon to the axon terminals, where it reaches its destination
 (e.g., an actuator such as a muscle) or it is fed into another neuron via its dendrites.

-Certainly, the high-level idea that many such units could be combined with the right connectivity and right learning algorithm, to produce far more interesting and complex behavior than any one neuron alone could express owes to our study of real biological neural systems.
+Certainly, the high-level idea that many such units could be combined, provided they have connectivity and correct learning algorithm, to produce far more interesting and complex behavior than any one neuron alone could express arises from our study of real biological neural systems.
 At the same time, most research in deep learning today draws inspiration from a much wider source.
 We invoke :citet:`Russell.Norvig.2016`